 Here is lovely Kate with her haul of organic Jewel strawberries, which she gamely transported back to Brooklyn via train and subway.

 After picking, we settled down like birds in the shade for a true feast, with homemade goodies we’d each brought along — from Tigress’s yummy hummus (isn’t it fun to say “yummy hummus”?) and Ayran (a Turkish salted yogurt drink), to Julia’s pickled beets and hard-boiled eggs from her chickens, to a buckwheat version of Kate’s astonishingly good Gluten-Free Bread That Doesn’t Suck, pictured below with soft cheese and three of my jams.
-(Strawberry Rhubarb Orange, Strawberry Balsamic Black Pepper, and Blenheim Apricot.
-You can find the recipes for these last two in my eBook!)
+(Strawberry Rhubarb Orange, Strawberry Balsamic Black Pepper, and Blenheim Apricot.)

 Because I didn’t take away any strawberries from our picking fest, and because it’s still “erry” week for the Can Jam, I’m going to share one of my new strawberry jam recipes here.
 I made this before I left home for our trip to New York . . .

 This wonderful technique for preparing strawberries is the same as that used in the Strawberry Balsamic Black Pepper recipe mentioned above.
 I’ll always be grateful for learning this method, because it gives consistent, delicious results and lends itself to improvisation with all sorts of ingredients.
 Before you begin, be aware that this is a two-day process.
 You’ll prepare the strawberries and leave them in the fridge overnight, then make your jam on the second day.

 For this strawberry-lavender combination, I was inspired by Canning with Kids’ version for the May Can Jam.